-Before you bet, check our guide to golf betting in Canada below with everything you need to know from how to download and register an account with a new sportsbook app to all the different ways you can bet on your favourite golfer.
+Before you bet, check our guide to golf betting in Canada with everything from how to download and register for an account with a new sportsbook app to live golf odds to all the different ways to bet on your favourite golfers.

 You can always bet on your favourites to win an upcoming major in golf futures markets, or any upcoming tour event in the outrights.
 However, there are plenty of other ways to bet on golf besides just picking winners.
 Those include: